Zenthro/klarbook/README.md

 ### Why Vue/Nuxt instead of React?

 We chose Vue and Nuxt because it's what we know best.
-While we wouldn't refactor to Next.js, we might consider React Router with Vite in the future if needed.

 ## Immediate Roadmap